Theses and Dissertations are the written documents produced by students for a higher degree or as part of their undergraduate studies.

 British and Irish Theses and Dissertations

-British theses are not usually published documents, so the author holds the copyright.
-The type of degree to which the thesis or dissertation relates makes a difference as to whether it might be available for consultation or loan.
+British theses are not usually published documents, so the author holds the copyright, though it is usual for some rights to be assigned to an awarding institution.
+The type of degree to which the thesis or dissertation relates often makes a difference as to whether it might be available for consultation or loan.

 Many undergraduate students write a dissertation but these are not normally held in university libraries.
 They may be held in the appropriate university department, but most are not available for consultation or loan.
 In the vast majority of cases the only way of acquiring a copy is through direct contact with the student.